Snorer (and family, partner…)

 Want to learn about sleep apnoea – what is it?

 Or, are you kept awake by their snoring?

 Relax, you’re in the right place.

-How snoring can progress (and why it is important to seek help about it)
+How snoring can progress (and why its important to seek help about it)

 MILD/MODERATE SLEEP APNOEA >>>

 Snoring can exist on its own, or be a symptom of obstructive sleep apnoea (OSA)

 Mild/moderate obstructive sleep apnoea will typically progress to severe with the passing of time… with increased age or weight or the influence of other medical conditions.

 - Greatly reduced risk of having a heart attack or a stroke

 - Wake up more refreshed in the morning – and without a headache